Ayobama/Dot/README.md

 # projectOne
- Create a program that scraps websites for the linktrees
+ A program that scraps websites for the linktrees